jwebcat/rake-jekyll-grunt/readme.md

-## Attribution and Many Thanks go to:
+## Attribution and Many Many Thanks go to:

-- Thanks for all my knowledge I compiled from the brains of the following geniuses:
+-  A Special Thanks for all my knowledge I compiled from the brains of the following geniuses:
-- @mattbanks @parkr @zenshin @thanpolas @imathis and so many more of you.
+-  @mattbanks @parkr @zenshin @thanpolas @imathis @chriseppstein and so many more of you.
 Thanks a Million.

 ## License